tommasozeri/Financial-Risk-Management/README.md

 ---

-## 2) Analysis of the Relationship Between CDS and Economic Variables - script
+## 2) Analysis of the Relationship Between CDS and Economic Variables
-This code performs a statistical analysis to study the relationship between Credit Default Swap prices for various countries and a series of economic and financial variables.
+This script performs a statistical analysis to study the relationship between Credit Default Swap prices for various countries and a series of economic and financial variables.
 It utilizes the R programming language and several libraries for data import, manipulation, analysis, and visualization.

 ##### Requirements
 To run the code, you need to have the following R libraries installed: